WSMorrison/BricksThenMadeNow/README.md

 - Instructions are priced very low for small sets or set recolors.
 230SPJr is only 8 parts, and the instructions are just there for downloading by anyone to purchases the ModernSet, or 2306530 Sport Coupe is essentially a recolor of an existing Lego set - the instructions are widely available including on Lego's official website - so the "instructions" are just a handy parts list.
 These instructions are intentionally inexpensive.
 Otherwise, instructions generally start at $2.99, and increase by $1.00 for every 100 parts in the set.
   - Since instructions are downloadable on the website, BTMN uses the instructions as a way to overcome a major objection with online stores.
 Most customers don't want to register an account.
 However, an account is necessary for customers to return and download isntructions without repurchasing them.
   - By giving away a free set of instructions, BTMN can encourage a user to sign up an account, which will make them more likely to return and purchase from the store.
 - ModernSets are priced based on the cost of the parts required.
 Some sets will have a higher price per part than others, but all efforts are made to keep the sets under $0.15 per part, however that is a guideline more than a rule.
 Once the price per part target is met, the set is compared to sets available from Lego, and a determination is made wether the set can be priced higher, or if adjustments need to be made to price it lower to keep it in line with Lego's official offerings.
 This is primarily to meet customer expectations, Bricks Then Made Now cannot compete with Lego's global infrastructure and doesn't intend to anyway.
-Lego generally sticks with themes (truck and trailer, crane, sports car) as they develop sets, but rarely do they do direct modernizations of sets in nostalgic colorways.
+Lego generally sticks with themes (truck and trailer, crane, sports car) as they develop sets, but they rarely, if ever, do direct modernizations of sets in nostalgic colorways.
 - FullSets are priced based on the ModernSet and what a customer may expect to find a vintage set for elsewhere, because a complete vintage set can be difficult to find.
 Bricks Then Made Now has an advantage by being able to buy bricks and elements in bulk, but will encounter pricing for individual parts that effect the ultimate price for the fullset similarly to competitors.
-For example, Lego 889 Radar Truck adds a full $15.00 to the price of the 2300899:1099 FullSet over the 2300899:1066 Modernset even though it is only 29 parts.
+For example, Lego 889 Radar Truck adds a full $15.00 to the price of the 2300899:1099 FullSet over the 2300899:1066 ModernSet even though it is only 29 parts.
 The scarcity of some of the parts in light gray - instead of light bluish gray - makes it more dear.

 ### Shipping

 While Bricks Then Made Now is not competing with businesses like Amazon, the expectation has been set by the behemoth wholesaler that even small boutique shops offer free shipping.
-In line with that, Bricks Then Made Now calculated shipping into the cost of all physical items, and advertises as offering free shipping on all items, even though we all know that it's just rolled into the cost of the item anyway.
+In line with that, Bricks Then Made Now calculated shipping into the cost of all physical items, and advertises as offering free shipping on all Items, even though everyone knows that it's just rolled into the cost of the Item anyway.

 <br>
 <hr>